ibm-cloud-docs/cloud-databases/howto-allowlists.md

 ![Allowlist UI](images/settings-allowlist-ip.png){: caption="Figure 1.
 Deployment Overview tab" caption-side="bottom"}

+#### IP addresses
+{: #set-allowlist-ip-addresses}

-**IP addresses** - The *IP* field can take a single complete IPv4 address with or without a netmask.
+The _IP_ field can take a single complete IPv4 address with or without a netmask.
 Without a netmask, incoming connections must come from exactly that IP address.
 To allow a connection from a specified range of IP addresses, use a netmask.
 The IP address must be fully specified.
 That means entering, for example, 192.168.1.0/24 rather than 192.168.1/24.

 IPv6 is not currently supported.
 {: tip}

+#### Description
+{: #set-allowlist-desc}

-**Description** - The *Description* can be any user-significant text for identifying the allowlist entry - a customer name, project identifier, or employee number, for example.
+The _Description_ can be any user-significant text for identifying the allowlist entry - a customer name, project identifier, or employee number, for example.
 The description field is required.

 ### Setting an allowlist through the CLI
 {: #set-allowlist-cli}